Haberdashers' Hatcham College: Current organisation

 In 1995 the two schools were combined under a single headteacher (Dr Elizabeth Sidwell - formerly girls' school headteacher and former chief executive officer of the federation), and the name Haberdashers' Aske's Hatcham College.
-Sidwell resigned in 2011 and was replaced by Mr Adrian Percival.
-Teaching continues to be largely single-sex except for the co-educational sixth form.
+Sidwell left in 2011 and was replaced by Adrian Percival.
+Teaching is now fully co-educational.
 Boys and girls were generally taught on their traditional separate sites until 2002, when the boys' and girls' sites were re-organised as lower-school and upper-school sites.
 Years 7, 8 and 9 are based at the Jerningham Road site; years 10, 11 and the 6th Form are based at the Pepys Road site.
 The school sports field is located close by on St. Asaph Road in Nunhead.

-The former College Principal was Mr Declan Jones, who was previously deputy Principal and replaced Mrs Michelle Adamson.
-Dr Elizabeth M Sidwell became the CEO of the Haberdashers' Aske's Academies Federation after holding the position of Principal until the creation of the federation.
-The role of the CEO has now been taken over by Mr Adrian Percival and Dr Elizabeth M Sidwell has moved from Aske's to become Schools Commissioner for England.
+The former College Principal was Declan Jones, who was previously deputy Principal and replaced Michelle Adamson.
+Dr Elizabeth Sidwell became the CEO of the Haberdashers' Aske's Academies Federation after holding the position of Principal until the creation of the federation.
+The role of the CEO has now been taken over by Adrian Percival and Dr Elizabeth Sidwell has moved from Aske's to become Schools' Commissioner for England.

-The forms in each year belong to one of four houses.
-These are named after significant figures in the college's history and are identified by colours.
-The students belong to the same house for their school life and belong to either Connolly - Green (formerly Doigs/Dodkins), Dyson - Red (formerly Mackenzies/Jethas), Goddard - Blue (formerly Lawrences/Crocketts) or Soper - Yellow (formerly Fords/Patricks); all are named after previous headmasters or headmistresses (formerly heads of houses, Mr Doig, Miss F Mackenzie, Mr Dodkins and Mrs Ford), with the exception of the last, in honour of distinguished Old Askean Donald Soper.
-The students wear a blue school tie with stripes in their house colour.
-The school badge is the coat of arms of the Haberdashers' Company, and displays the motto "Serve And Obey".